Politics of Costa Rica: Legislative branch

 Legislative powers are held by the Legislative Assembly.
 Legislators, called deputies, are elected to non-consecutive four-year terms by popular, direct vote, using proportional representation in each of the country's seven provinces.
-Elections were last held in February 2014 and will be held again in February 2018.
 As a result, there are nine separate political parties serving in the Legislative Assembly, with National Liberation Party holding 18 seats, the Citizens' Action Party holding 13, and Broad Front and the Social Christian Unity Party each holding 8.
 Other parties hold the remaining seats.